radhika004/Driver_safety_monitoring_system/README.md

 Create a dashboard for analytics.

-🧑‍💻 Author
+## 🧑‍💻 Author
-Developed by: Radhika
+- Developed by: Radhika Kachare and Shraddha Patil
-Purpose: Educational / Real-time alert system for security & surveillance.
+- Purpose: Educational / Real-time alert system for security & surveillance.
-Language: Python 3
+- Language: Python 3
-Frameworks: OpenCV, Tkinter
+- Frameworks: OpenCV, Tkinter

-🪪 License
+## 🪪 License
 This project is open-source under the MIT License.
 Feel free to modify and enhance it for your own applications.

-yaml
-Copy code